Skip to content

 Why Choose the Pikey Peak Trek?

-Unlike the more commercialized and heavily trafficked Everest Base Camp trek, the Pikey Peak Trek offers a peaceful and authentic Himalayan experience.
+Unlike the more commercialized and busy Everest Base Camp trek, the Pikey Trek offers a peaceful and authentic Himalayan experience.
 This off-the-beaten-path adventure follows remote trails that were once used by Sir Edmund Hillary during his early explorations of the region.
 Far from the crowds, the route offers a deep dive into the cultural and natural beauty of the lower Solukhumbu region.

 As you make your way through the trail, you’ll pass through untouched Sherpa villages where traditional lifestyles are still preserved.
 These charming mountain settlements offer warm hospitality and a glimpse into the rich heritage of the Sherpa people, who have lived in harmony with the harsh Himalayan environment for generations.